The transport disruption to expect this weekend as Met Office issues weather warning

 Departures are up 2 per cent compared with the festive period in 2024, and available departing seats are up 4 per cent year on year.

-Many airports are expecting a surge in passenger numbers on Friday 2 and Sunday 4 January.
+Many airports are expecting a surge in passenger numbers on Sunday 4 January.

 London Heathrow has the highest number of flights, with one in five departures being from the UK’s busiest hub.
 It is expecting its busiest festive spell to date, as are Birmingham and Manchester airports.